Fact checking the 3rd GOP debate of the 2024 election – KION546

 From CNN’s Daniel Dale, Marshall Cohen and Annie Grayer

-In his opening remarks during Wednesday’s debate, Vivek Ramaswamy accused the media of interfering in the outcome of previous US elections.
+In his opening remarks, Ramaswamy accused the media of interfering in the outcome of previous US elections.

 “This media rigged the 2016 election, they rigged the 2020 election with the Hunter Biden laptop story and they’re going to rig this election unless we have accountability,” Ramaswamy said.